 - Save, unmount/eject, remove and insert into the RPi and boot it

 - Continue with the instructions for your hardware

-Mind the comments of a configuration parameter.
-Browse the next documentation section for further explanations.
+Mind the comments for each configuration parameter.
+Browse the next documentation section for more explanations.

 # Administration user

 Raspberry Pi OS images include a Linux user (

 pi) that you can use for openHAB administration.

 openHABian renames the user to what you specify in the